RagnarB83/ash-documentation/docs/module_plotting.rst

 ##############################################################################
  plot_Spectrum: Plotting broadened spectrum
 ##############################################################################
-The plot_Spectrum function takes a list of x-axis values (xvalues keyword), y-axis values (yvalues keyword) and plots a broadened spectrum and a stick spectrum.
+The plot_Spectrum function takes a list of x-axis values (xvalues keyword), y-axis values (yvalues keyword), broadens each transition (stick) to create a broadened spectrum (written to a .dat file).
 The xvalues list is traditionally a Python list of energies (e.g. transition energies, Ionization-energies) and yvalues list is typically a list of intensities.
 Typically these quantities come from a current or previous ASH job.
-Gaussian broadening is used.
+A Gaussian lineshape is used by default, Lorentz and Voight lineshapes are also possible.

 .. code-block:: python

   def plot_Spectrum(xvalues=None, yvalues=None, plotname='Spectrum', range=None, unit='eV', broadening=0.1, points=10000,
-    imageformat='png', dpi=200, matplotlib=True, CSV=True, color='blue', plot_sticks=True):
+      imageformat='png', dpi=200, matplotlib=True, CSV=True, color='blue', plot_sticks=True, lineshape='Gaussian', voigt_broadening=None):

 The output is a broadened data-file (e.g. Spectrum.dat), a stick-spectrum file (e.g. Spectrum.stk) and an image file (e.g Spectrum.png),
 the latter requires Matplotlib.